-The Compensation Committee makes all decisions regarding Mr. Wexner's compensation and Mr. Wexner decides on compensation for the other NEOs.
+The Compensation Committee makes all decisions regarding Mr. Wexner's compensation and Mr. Wexner makes recommendations on compensation for the other NEOs.
 The Compensation Committee oversees the evaluation process and compensation structure for the other NEOs and approves all NEO stock awards.

 Target compensation for the NEOs is reviewed annually and is designed to reward historical performance, incentivize future performance and be competitive with the external market for talent.
-Fiscal 2017 compensation decisions made for NEOs other than Mr. Wexner reflect the mixed performance of fiscal 2016.